molikkidd/shuffle-buttons/README.md

-# shuffle-buttons
+# Shuffle Buttons

-Shuffle buttons on buttons
+Way to shuffle buttons using HTML, CSS, and JavaScript